manweile/MusicProcessing/README.md

 # Processing Steps

 ## Tag Editor Preprocessing
+### Normalization
-I will use MP3Tag to:
+I will use MP3Tag/puddletag to:
 - verify all wma files have only WMA tags
 - verify all m4a files have only MP4 tags
 - remove all APEv2 tags from mp3 files
   - remove all non ID3v2.3 tags from mp3 files
   - verify all mp3 files have only ID2v2.3 tags
 - rename the few audio files that have incorrect filename format
+- verify all albums have file system acceptable names for directory creation
+- find all metadata with missing tags
+### Acquisition & Accuracy
+I will use Musicbrainz Picard to:
+- acquire missing metadata
+- update missing or inaccurate metadata

 ## Python Music Processing
 I will use the music processing  python code to: